1969 CHEVROLET CUSTOM EL CAMINO SS 396

 THIS IS NOT A CLONE – IT IS AN ORIGINAL, VERIFIABLE, SERIAL-MATCHING SS 396.

-Although I was never lucky enough to run across this El Camino’s build sheet and it came painted Olympic Gold, it does have the original, serial-matching 396 engine along with a high-performance JE build suffix stamped into it.
+Although I was never lucky enough to run across this El Camino’s build sheet and it came painted Olympic Gold, it does have the original, serial-matching 396 engine (verified to be a 396 by the JE Build suffix).

 ENGINE NUMBER: T1130JE 19Z320999